300ml Artemisia annua Decoction made by our fully qualified herbalist

 Malaria kills over 1 million people each year across the world.
 Artemisia annua is the most effective treatment especially as the potency of certain drugs has continued to fail.
 The exact method of action is not yet fully understood but it appears to attack the membranes of the malaria mitochondria.

-Artemisinin is powerful stuff, and should be used in short bursts and rarely for more than 8 weeks, although anti malarial doses have shown no side effects.
+Sweet Wormwood is powerful stuff, and should be used in short bursts and rarely for more than 8 weeks, although anti malarial doses have shown no side effects.

 (2) Haem-activated promiscuous targeting of artemisinin in Plasmodium falciparum.
 Nature Communications, 2015; 6: 10111